JosefSigron/italian_brain_rot/README.md

 4. `create_video.py`:
    - Reads the latest image and speech file
    - Creates a video with the image and the audio
+   - Applies any video effects found in the assets/effects directory
+   - Applies the grow & turn animation effect to the image

 5. `upload_to_youtube.py`:
    - Uses the YouTube Data API to upload the latest video